anujnaRao/PythonCodes/README.md

  - Set
  - Dictionary

- #Different Types of Comments
+ # Different Types of Comments
  - Single line Comment
  - Multiline Comment

- - # For single line
+ - ' # ' For single line
  - """ """ or ''' ''' For multiline

  # Variables